James Falshaw: Life

 He is buried close to his home, in Dean Cemetery, Edinburgh and has an impressive marble monument of great height and ornament over his grave.
 He is buried with both wives, including his second wife, Jane Gibbs, Lady Falshaw (d.1889).
 The grave lies on the main east-west path of the northern extension to the original cemetery.

 Memorials

 The main east window in St. Giles Cathedral is dedicated to James Falshaw.

 Falshaw Bridge crossing the Water of Leith in Stockbridge, Edinburgh has a plaque to Falshaw.

 What is now called Iona Street, east of Leith Walk was originally planned as Falshaw Street but this name only survived for ten years.

-Artistic Recognition
+Depictions in art

 A full-length portrait of Falshaw by Robert Herdman RSA hangs in the Old Council Chamber (now known as the Diamond Jubilee Room) in Edinburgh City Chambers.

 A marble bust by John Hutchison stands in the Merchants Hall in Edinburgh.